 I’ve decided to think over what worked well and what I would change for any future conference based on the same format.

 Were you scared?

-During the first few minutes of the conversations I was terrified.
+During the first minutes of the conversations I’m feeling terror.
 We’d invited a collection of local development talent, given them a coffee, then left them to talk over a subject at 9:15am on a Friday.
 What if no one speaks!
 What if they all walk out after one session thinking it’s not for them!

 To my utter relief, it worked fine.